I will show you how to make tea dyed Easter eggs that are lovely!

 - I also blotted them with a paper towel occasionally to speed up the drying process.

 This project was fun, easy and inexpensive.
 I was able to use what we had in the house (necessary when home recovering after being sick).

 (Painting from Wellbrock_Art can be found on Instagram)

-You will notice that they are very light in color (even lighter in my pictures) and that is what I enjoy about them.
+You will notice that they are very light and soft in color (even lighter in my pictures) and that is what I enjoy about them.
 I feel like they look a more authentic version of an egg.